D2S: Representing sparse descriptors and 3D coordinates for camera relocalization: Proposed Approach

 \subsection{Camera Pose Estimation}

-The proposed method directly learns to compress 2D--3D correspondences into a D2S network.
-A sparse set of scene coordinates is estimated based on D2S with its corresponding reliability values.
-To estimate the camera pose, we filtered out the most robust predicted scene coordinates based on its reliability.
-The visualization results are illustrated in Fig. \ref{Uncertainties_results}.
-Moreover, a robust minimal solver (PnP\cite{kukelova2013real}+RANSAC\cite{chum2003locally}) is used, followed by a Levenberg--Marquardt-based nonlinear refinement, to compute the camera pose.
+We estimate the camera pose using the most robust 3D coordinates based on their predicted reliability $\hat{z}$.
+We visualize examples of predicted robust coordinates in Fig. \ref{Uncertainties_results}.
+Finally, a robust minimal solver (PnP+RANSAC\cite{PoseLib}) is used, followed by a Levenberg--Marquardt-based nonlinear refinement, to compute the camera pose.

-In contrast to DSAC$^{*}$ \cite{brachmann2021visual} and several SCR-based works \cite{brachmann2017dsac, brachmann2018learning, li2020hierarchical}, which only focus on estimating dense 3D scene coordinates of the input image, our D2S can simultaneously focus on the detection of salient keypoints of the scene and output its coordinates.
-We believe that the SCR network should learn to pay more attention to salient features (the most crucial solution to localization problems); this can lead to a better localization performance \cite{do2022learning, altillawi2022pixselect, sarlin2021back}.
-Furthermore, directly learning scene coordinates from an RGB image may result in decreased performance when the test images differ significantly from training images.
-This finding is supported by empirical evidence presented in Section \ref{outdoor_results_BKC}.
-Notably, the proposed D2S demomnstrates robustness against these challenges.
+In contrast to DSAC$^{*}$ \cite{brachmann2021visual} and several SCR-based works \cite{brachmann2017dsac, brachmann2018learning, li2020hierarchical}, which only focus on estimating dense 3D scene coordinates of the input image, our D2S learn to detect of salient keypoints and its coordinates.
+We believe that the SCR network should learn to pay more attention to salient features; this can lead to a better localization performance \cite{do2022learning}.
+This is also supported by empirical evidence of D2S's results.